-Hungary, Romania: Competition claim over gas interconnection transit18.
-July 2016. / SEE Energy News
+Hungary, Romania: Competition claim over gas interconnection transit, SEE Energy News

 According to the Romanian media, the DirectorateGeneral for Competition of the European Commission (EC) has launched an investigation of the Romanian gas market after a complained from one Hungarian company.